Did you know the number one reason prospects walk past booths is because of a lack of energy?

 There are two major reasons why training staff might not be an obvious solution.

-1. Managers assume that because their staff is salespeople, they don’t need to train them
+- Managers assume that because their staff is in sales, they don’t need to train them

-2. The staffers themselves believe they don’t need training
+- The salespeople believe they don’t need training

-With that said, let’s get into some of the specifics for orienting your staff for the upcoming show.
+With that said, let’s get into some of the specifics for preparing your staff for the show.

 Booth staff training basics